CTOpenData/data-visualization-guidelines/index.md

 ## Get in touch!

-This handbook is maintained by the Data and Policy Analytics team in the Office of Policy and Management.
-We will continue to develop the Data Visualization Guidelines as a resource for publishers of open data in Connecticut state agencies.
+This resource is maintained by the Data and Policy Analytics team in the Office of Policy and Management.
+We will continue to develop the Data Visualization Guidelines as a resource for Connecticut state agencies.

 Let us know what other information you’d like to see included in this resource by emailing [dapa@ct.gov](mailto:dapa@ct.gov) or writing a message in the [Open Data channel](https://teams.microsoft.com/l/channel/19%3aby3J-Sxn821cmhl_aTjmxUfRlz90F7Nzhn20G9zqDOA1%40thread.tacv2/General?groupId=620a4f72-4ad4-43ce-93a4-0079cb317718&tenantId=118b7cfa-a3dd-48b9-b026-31ff69bb738b){:target="_blank"} in Microsoft Teams.